webshell/APIs/README.md

 Note
 ====

-Some builtins used in their APIs are not describe on Webshell.io yet...
+Some builtins are used in their APIs are not describe on Webshell.io yet...
 We work on it ;)